credough/DSA-collection/README.md

 ## Purpose
 This repository will serve as my **personal learning archive** to document my progress, strengthen my coding foundation, and prepare for future programming challenges.

-## Semester
-1st Semester – Data Structures and Algorithms
 **Polytechnic University of the Philippines (PUP)**

----

-### Note
-These programs will be created for educational purposes only.
-Feel free to explore and learn from them once they are completed!